-Living in Portugal seems almost too good to be true.
-With its great weather all year round, Portugal is never too cold and never too hot.
+Curious about the cost of living in Portugal?
+With its mild weather all year round, Portugal offers an affordable lifestyle that combines both comfort and natural beauty.
 Located in Southern Europe, it also neighbours the Atlantic Ocean throughout its entire western and southern border.
 This means a never-ending beach, so make sure to pack your bathing suit when you go.
 It is the top producer of cork, carob and olive oil, the third largest exporter of chestnuts and one of the leading exporters of wine.

 Bank accounts